 And the amazing thing is it's FREE, although there is a charge for certain add-on Bibles and reference books.
 Visit Olive Tree to read more about this amazing app.

-So, it's always good to have and use more than one literal translation and possibly an interlinear Bible for determining yourself what the Scriptures reveal of the Word of God.
+That said, there is great value in consulting at least one literal translation, and possibly an interlinear Bible for determining what the Scriptures reveal of the Word of God.

 Endnotes